jeffreyscottfrench/jumpstart/README.md

 ##### Search/Replace
 Case sensitive.
 Replace these placeholders in your project folder, examples given:
-* ProjectName          --> The Bitter Bottle
+* Project_Name         --> The Bitter Bottle
+* projectName          --> theBitterBottle or the-bitter-bottle
 * ProjectURLBase       --> thebitterbottle
 * ProjectAcronym       --> tbb (used for some css selectors)
 * url-social-mail      --> mailto:thebitterbottle@gmail.com (or link contact form)